aqknutsen/Kalman_Filter_Research/README.md

 Authors: Alec Knutsen, Jonathan Bush

-Repo includes a paper that runs through a simple derivation of the Kalman Filter and some simple implemntations of the Kalman Filter in Matlab
+Repo includes a paper that runs through a simple derivation of the Kalman Filter and some simple implementations of the Kalman Filter in Matlab